usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-entities to do so to the extent feasible, the Department believes that the obligations set forth in the regulatory text in §§ 35.210 and 35.212, when read together with the ADA and the general prohibition on discrimination in its implementing regulation, are sufficient to prevent discrimination without further changes to this section.
-303
+entities to do so to the extent feasible, the Department believes that the obligations set forth in the regulatory text in §§ 35.210 and 35.212, when read together with the ADA and the general prohibition on discrimination in its implementing regulation, are sufficient to prevent discrimination without further changes to this section. {% fn 307 %}

-Section 35.212 Existing Medical Diagnostic Equipment.
+#### Section 35.212 Existing Medical Diagnostic Equipment.

 In addition to the requirements for newly purchased, leased, or otherwise acquired MDE, § 35.212 requires that public entities address access barriers resulting from a lack of accessible MDE in their existing inventory of equipment.
-Here subpart I of this part adopts an approach analogous to the concept of program accessibility in the existing regulation implementing title II of the ADA.
-304 Under this approach, public entities may make their services, programs, and activities available to individuals with disabilities, without extensive retrofitting of their existing buildings and facilities that predate the regulation, by offering access to those programs through alternative methods.
+Here subpart I of this part adopts an approach analogous to the concept of program accessibility in the existing regulation implementing title II of the ADA. {% fn 308 %} Under this approach, public entities may make their services, programs, and activities available to individuals with disabilities, without extensive retrofitting of their existing buildings and facilities that predate the regulation, by offering access to those programs through alternative methods.
 The